Healthy Homes Assessment Karori

 Home Assessments Karori for Rental Properties

-There are a variety of concerns you should look for in the house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
+There are many things to be able to examine in the home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
 There are a few examples:

 • Does the house have enough air circulation, including extractor fans?

-The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can have a significant impact for landlords and property managers.
-For professional guidance, contact us now and schedule your rental properties house evaluation.
+The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling can have a significant impact for property owners and landlords.
+For professional assistance, get in touch now and schedule your rental properties home assessment.

 home assessments for rental properties